ishaanamahajan/ishaanamahajan.github.io/index.md

 ## **WORK** <br />

 ### ***SIMULATION BASED ENGINEERING LAB (SBEL) January 2022 - Present***
-***Undergraduate Researcher***
+***Undergraduate Researcher*** <br />
-*Working as an undergraduate researcher in SBEL.
-Focussing on the State-Estimation side of things including the implementation of complex mathematical algorithms like the Kalman Filter and the Extended Kalman Filter.**
+*-Working on the State-Estimation (localisation) side of things including the implementation of complex mathematical algorithms like the Kalman Filter and the Extended Kalman Filter.* <br />
+*-Researching and learning about ways to make simulation changes reflect in a real world environment in an autonomous vehicle using a simulations framewrok called Project Chrono.*

 ### ***WISCONSIN AUTONOMOUS August 2020 - Present***
 ***State-Estimation Lead*** <br />